dissemia/disseminate/CONTRIBUTING.md

 2. **Line length**.
 Line length is limited to a maximum of 79 characters

+3. **Numpy docstrings**.
+Docstrings follow the [numpy docstring format] with docstring types written using Python 3 annotations.

+4. **Flake8**.
+Code commits should pass the flake8 tests.

+### Exceptions for Tests

+Tests follow the same guidelines but the following exceptions are allowed:

+1. **Line length**.
+Line length may be longer than 79 characters if needed.
+   This is helpful for checking against output strings in formats like html (Flake8 E501 error)

+2. **Code Complexity**.
+Code complexity is limited to a value of 10 by default.
+   Some tests may have an increased complexity from this limit (Flake8 C901 error)

 [documentation]: https://www.dissemia.dev/docs/disseminate/index.html
 [Disseminate Code of Conduct]: https://github.com/jlorieau/disseminate/blob/master/CODE_OF_CONDUCT.md
 [Contributor Code of Conduct v2.0]: https://www.contributor-covenant.org/version/2/0/code_of_conduct.html